Junglescout/junglescout-google-apps-scripts/readme.md

 1. **Open the Apps Script Project**: Navigate to your Google Spreadsheet, go to **Extensions > Apps Script** to open the project containing the script you wish to automate.
 2. **Access Triggers**: In the Apps Script editor, find and click on the clock icon in the left sidebar to open the **Triggers** page.
-3. **Add a Trigger**: Click on the "+ Add Trigger" button at the bottom right corner of the page.
+3. **Add a Trigger**: Click on the `+ Add Trigger` button at the bottom right corner of the page.
 4. **Configure the Trigger**:
     - **Choose which function to run**: Select the function you want to automate from the dropdown menu.
-    - **Choose which deployment should run**: Typically, you'll select "Head" for scripts still in development.
+    - **Choose which deployment should run**: Typically, you'll select `Head` for scripts still in development.
-    - **Select event source**: Choose "Time-driven" to set up a recurring trigger.
+    - **Select event source**: Choose `Time-driven` to set up a recurring trigger.
     - **Select type of time based trigger**: Pick the interval that suits your need.
-For daily updates, you might select "Day timer" and then specify the time of day you want the script to run.
+For daily updates, you'll select `Day timer` and then specify the time of day you want the script to run.
-5. **Save**: After configuring your trigger, click "Save".
+5. **Save**: After configuring your trigger, click `Save`.

 Now, your selected function will automatically run at the intervals you specified, pulling data into your Google Sheet without any manual intervention needed.